-Our NEOs are eligible to participate in our employee benefit plans and programs, including medical and dental benefits, short- and long-term disability and life insurance, to the same extent as our other full-time team members, subject to the terms and eligibility requirements of those plans.
-We also sponsor a 401(k) defined contribution plan, pursuant to which eligible participants, including our NEOs, may defer a portion of their compensation, within prescribed tax limits, on a pre-tax basis through contributions to the 401(k) plan.
+defined contribution plan, pursuant to which eligible participants, including our NEOs, may defer a portion of their compensation, within prescribed tax limits, on a pre-tax basis through contributions to the 401(k) plan.
 The Company also provides compensation to participants by making matching contributions in the Company's 401(k) plan.
-In 2021, we provided a 100% match on the first 3%, and a 50% match on the next 2%, contributed by the team member.
-Matching contributions are not made with respect to compensation in excess of the ERISA limit of \$290,000.
+In 2022, we provided a 100% match on the first 3%, and a 50% match on the next 2%, contributed by the team member.
+Matching contributions are not made with respect to compensation in excess of the ERISA limit of \$305,000.

 In certain instances, we provide executives with additional benefits that we believe are reasonable and typical for similarly situated executives and help us to attract and retain these executives.
 Among these benefits are transportation-related benefits, which we believe provide security, travel flexibility and efficiencies that result in a more productive use of the executive's time, given the demands of his or her position.
 These benefits include the opportunity for NEOs to use our corporate aircraft for personal use.
-During 2021, we provided certain reimbursements for our NEOs' expenses relating to commuting between their residences and our Nashville, Tennessee headquarters, as well as the use of apartments, certain meals, rental cars, and other expenses while in Tennessee.
+During 2022, we also provided certain reimbursements for our NEOs' expenses relating to the use of apartments and other expenses while in Tennessee.